-Georgia lawmakers have sent Gov. Brian Kemp a bill that would ban most abortions once a doctor can detect a “heartbeat” in the womb — which supporters say happens around six weeks of pregnancy, before many women realize they are pregnant.
+Georgia Gov. Brian Kemp signed a bill that would ban most abortions once a doctor can detect a “heartbeat” in the womb — which supporters say happens around six weeks of pregnancy, before many women realize they are pregnant.
 Kemp has said he will sign the bill.

 Several other Southern states have either passed or are considering heartbeat bills.
 Here’s a look at the status of those bills:

 Kentucky -- Gov. Matt Bevin signed a bill on March 9 that would make abortion after a heartbeat is detected a felony with the only exception being when a mother’s life is in danger.
 Hours later a federal judge temporarily blocked the law.
 Five days after that, a judge blocked another Kentucky law that sought to ban abortion for reasons of race, gender and disability.
 Both laws have been suspended while a federal judge considers lawsuits challenging them.

 Mississippi -- Gov. Phil Bryant signed a heartbeat bill on March 21.
 A federal judge has temporarily blocked the law until a court decides its fate.
 Last year, a judge blocked a less-restrictive bill that would’ve banned abortion after 15 weeks.